Optimize performance by upgrading SQL Data Warehouse

 Upgrade Azure SQL Data Warehouse to latest generation of Azure hardware and storage architecture.

-You can now seamlessly upgrade to the SQL Data Warehouse Compute Optimized Gen2 tier in the Azure portal.
-If you have a Compute Optimized Gen1 tier data warehouse, upgrading is recommended.
-By upgrading, you can use the latest generation of Azure hardware and enhanced storage architecture.
-You can take advantage of faster performance, higher scalability, and unlimited columnar storage.
+You can now seamlessly upgrade to the SQL Data Warehouse Compute Optimized Gen2 tier in the Azure portal for supported regions.
+If your region does not support self-upgrade, you can upgrade to a supported region or wait for self-upgrade to be available in your region.
+Upgrade now to take advantage of the latest generation of Azure hardware and enhanced storage architecture including faster performance, higher scalability, and unlimited columnar storage.

-This upgrade applies to Compute Optimized Gen1 tier data warehouses.
+This upgrade applies to Compute Optimized Gen1 tier data warehouses in supported regions.

 Sign in to the Azure portal